freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-ferris-wheel/part-025.md

 Between the `0%` and `100%` selectors, add a `50%` selector.
 This will apply in the middle of the animation cycle.
 Set the `background-color` to `purple`.

-With that, your ferris wheel is complete!
+With that, your Ferris wheel is complete!

 # --hints--